-While taxpayers in general may have been relieved to find out that they were not on the hook for Representative Sheila Jackson Lee and Representative Debbie Wasserman-Schultz’s recent trip to The Grammys, donors to Wasserman-Schultz’s campaign may have more questions than answers.
+While taxpayers in general may have been relieved to find out that they were not on the hook for Reps.
+Sheila Jackson Lee (D-Texas) and Debbie Wasserman-Schultz’s (D-Fla.) recent trip to The Grammys, donors to Wasserman-Schultz’s campaign may have more questions than answers.

 Wasserman-Schultz has on three occasions attempted to bill the Democratic National Committee for wardrobe upgrades, but when questioned about this back in September 2014 by Politico Wasserman-Schultz stated, “I think that would be a totally inappropriate use of DNC funds.”